volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Conclusion there are 2 places that write to json file : in ConfigParam Class for configuration parameters and in Cpowerplug class for plugs parameters.

-There are 6 méthods that write to json file:
+There are 6 methods that write to json file:

 - "CPowerPlug::handleBpLongClic()"
 - "CPowerPlug::writeToJson(p,v)"